 Therefore for your audition, try to select a song that was a hit at some point in time.
 Producers have recommended people who audition should take a fast-paced song and slow it down.
 Or take a slow-paced ballad and speed it up.
 This will not only show off your singing ability but also your creativity.

 A great strategy is to have 3 generations of pop songs ready.
 One from the 90s.
 One from 2000-2010.
 And one from 2010 until now.
 Then based on who is judging and their age range, pick the song you think they will connect best with.
 For example, if they look like they are in their 40s, then go with the 90s song.

 Prepare one personal dance choreography routine.

 Most auditions will ask you to do dance choreography.
 Again pick a popular song and choreograph your own dance routine.
 This is where you can really show them your creativity, more so than with a song.
-Check out this amazing choreography of BTS’s Boy With Luv.
-There are tons of choreographed dance routines on YouTube where you can get inspired.
+Check out this amazing choreography of BTS’s Boy With Luv below by 1MILLION Dance Studio.
+There are tons of choreographed dance routines on this channel where you can get inspired.